Klarrio/traefik-forward-auth/README.md

 When the traefik-forward-auth service notices the `X-Forward-Auth-Accepted-Roles` header in an incoming request, it will verify whether *one of the* accepted roles is present in  the session's access token.
 Only when present it will allow the request, otherwise it will respond with a `401 Unauthorized".
 Roles are not one of the standard claims within an OAuth access token, but traefik-forward-auth needs a way to figure out which roles are present in the access token.
 For this it uses the `access-token-roles-field` and `access-token-roles-delimiter` flags, which indicate how these roles can be parsed from the access token's claims.

+## Automatic access token refresh
+On every request, the access token for the active session is verified for expiry.
+If it is about to expire, it will be automatically refreshed with a call to the openid token endpoint (`grant_type` with value `refresh_token`), using the refresh token that was previously acquired.
+The session is destroyed when the access token refresh fails.
+You can configure the minimum token validity with the `token-min-validity-seconds` configuration property.

+## Session
+When a user has successfully authenticated with the OIDC server, the forward-auth server starts a session.
+It places two cookies (name customizable):

+- Authentication cookie: This cookie is used by the traefik-forward-auth server to verify the session.
+It is placed with the `HttpOnly` setting, meaning that it can't be accessed from Javascript.
+- Info cookie: this cookie is placed purely for informative reasons towards the application, for the duration of the session.
+It contains the session expiration time and the name of the user.
+This cookie can be accessed from Javascript, for example to verify whether the session is still active.

 ## Operation Modes

 #### Overlay